Tuesday, April 23, 2024

 SUNDAY

 I awoke this morning, my last day, with a splitting headache and feeling woozy in the head.
 I have to assume that this is the result of the altitude yesterday which took up above 6000 feet.
 Luckily, I had not set up any tourist activities.
-Tursunay announced yesterday that a friend had recommended an upmarkeet handicraft store that may have the ellusive silk carpet.
+Tursunay announced yesterday that a friend had recommended an upmarket handicraft store that may have the elusive silk carpet.
 So this morning she picked me up and off we went to the store only to find that they did not have any silk carpets but only the thick local type which I do not find attractive.
 So, there will be no silk carpet, but it was fun to chase around.
 After a last visit to the TSUM store to pick up a few T-shirts for the folk at home, I returned to the hotel for a slow day that included sitting on my balcony in the sun enjoying the beautiful mountains in the distance.

 Tuesday